8 Tips to Keep Your Spine Healthy and Strong

 Those who have to work several hours in front of a computer screen, that generally stay in the same posture for hours on end, should take breaks every so often.
 This kind of activity can cause tension and stress to the spinal column.

 If you have an office job, try to take just 10 minutes each hour to stretch your muscles and stimulate blood flow.

 Read this article: The 9 Best Stretches to Stay In Shape

-In addition, this emotional state can interfere with the activity of the nervous system and can lead to other imbalances.
+These emotional imbalances can interfere with the activity of the nervous system and can lead to cramps.

 Take a look at learning relaxation techniques to manage stress and avoid back pain (or other pains) becoming a chronic problem.

 In order to have a healthy and strong spine, you just have to adopt a few good lifestyle habits.
 However, if you suffer recurring pain, it’s best to visit a doctor or physiotherapist.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 Chiu, T. T. W., Lam, T.-H., & Hedley, A. J. (2004).
 A Randomized Controlled Trial on the Efficacy of Exercise for Patients With Chronic Neck Pain.
 SPINE. http://doi.org/00007632-200501010-00027 [pii]

 Glassman, S. D., Anagnost, S. C., Parker, A., Burke, D., Johnson, J. R., & Dimar, J. R. (2000).
 The effect of cigarette smoking and smoking cessation on spinal fusion.
 In Spine. http://doi.org/10.1097/00007632-200010150-00011